ivosdc/wall-plotter/svg-converter/README.md

 # about this tool
+*This Version:*
-extracts the svg:path:d information and converts *the points* to the wall-plotter json format:
+extracts the first svg:path the :d information and converts *"M x y"* (SVGs/G-code uppercase M paramater) to the wall-plotter json format:
 ```
 <svg xmlns="http://www.w3.org/2000/svg"
      width="8.88889in" height="5.55556in"